DFE-Digital/get-into-teaching-app/app/views/content/international-teacher-training-to-english-standards-introducting-iqts.md

 ---
 International qualified teacher status (iQTS) is a new teaching qualification backed by England’s [Department for Education](https://www.gov.uk/government/organisations/department-for-education) (DfE).

-QTS is now open to applications from candidates outside the UK who wish to train to internationally recognised English teaching standards.
+iQTS is now open to applications from international candidates who wish to train to internationally recognised English teaching standards without visiting the UK.

-For entry in September 2022, iQTS will be available from a limited number of teacher training providers.
-From September 2023, iQTS will roll out to further training providers.
+For applications in September 2021 (to start training in September 2022), iQTS will be available from a limited number of teacher training providers.
+Browse participating providers to learn where iQTS will be available.

+From September 2022, iQTS will roll out to greater numbers of training providers operating in regions around the world.

+## What’s included in the iQTS programme

 Candidates who successfully apply for iQTS will: